 - Applications will be assessed by an assessment panel using the following criteria:

-- Receipt of an offer of a place into an undergraduate degree at Curtin University in 2020;
+- Enrolled into an eligible course at Curtin University in semester 1, 2020;

 - Responses to questions in application form;